newtonkwan/Insight_DE/README.md

 - Only about 13% of papers have more than 10 citations.
 Since we're in the business of top papers and its much more likely that a user will give Velma a high quality paper, we decide to only store these top papers in our database.

 ### Tags
-- You don't want to waste your time comparing papers about gene splicing to papers to database architecture.
+- You don't want to waste your time comparing papers about gene splicing to papers about database architecture.
 For this reason, we only compare papers that share at least one tag.
 This way, only papers that are relevant to each other will be compared to each other.

 With these three filters, we are able to reduce our computation by **9 orders of magnitude** from 2 quadrillion to 90 million computations, distributed across 4 Spark workers.
 We were not only able to reduce our computation time by a significant amount, we were also able to provide higher quality abstracts to our user.
 Everyone is happy!